 What trends, correlations and/or patterns we saw in the data?

 Team analyzed the chances of collisions in different conditions, as well as the relationships / correlations between those conditions.
 As some of the trend are expectable, the others are really surprised us, e.g., most collisions happened in good weather on straight road.

-We will address the most interesting results in following sections.
+We addressed the most interesting results in following sections.
 Please refer to the attached Jupyter Notebooks for all detail, and the analysis not described here.

-Sample sample sample sample sample

-List

-List

-List

-Sample sample sample sample sample

 Individual analysis and the result we discovered:

 Collision trend, correlation and seasonality